opencoff/ovpn-tool/README.md

    * The Client and Server configurations uses the `tls-crypt` option to ensure that the server is protected with an additional layer of encryption to thwart DoS attacks.
+* Ability to export DB contents as a JSON file; ability to import JSON from a previous export.

 ## Building ovpn-tool
 You will need a fairly recent golang toolchain (>1.10):